 You can author rules within the management console or write rules using a SQL-like syntax.
 Rules can be authored to behave differently depending upon the content of the message.

 The Rules Engine provides dozens of available functions that can be used to transform your data.

-To learn more read the Rules Engine section of the AWS IoT user guide.
+To learn more read the Rules Engine section of the Amazon IoT user guide.